greg-raven/grus/_posts/2006-03-23-feinstein-say-no-to-amnesty.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
 Any elected official who does not work to protect our borders is violating his oath of office at the very least.
-I’m counting on you to keep your word.
+I'm counting on you to keep your word.